rjkviegas/skills-workshops/week-1/classes_1/INSTRUCTIONS.md

 ## Starter (15 minutes)

+Create a public repo and initialize RSpec within.
 Build out a rudimentary calculator _without using classes_.
-An example is available on the `example` branch for this directory.
+An example is available on the master branch for this directory.

-During this, you should define (and elicit definitions for):
+While building, you should define (and elicit definitions for):

 - **Behaviour:** things a program does, largely synonymous with methods in a program.
 - **Encapsulation:** a way to wrap and group common behaviour so your program is more organised.